 - Spinal fracture or other injury

-Quite often, the condition can be managed through exercise and over-the-counter pain medicine.
-Sometimes, though, back or neck pain is so persistent that your doctor might suggest surgery as an option.
-Fortunately, the medical professionals at Laser Spine Institute (LSI) can help you avoid the lengthy recovery period of traditional open-back surgery through the use of a variety of minimally invasive, outpatient procedures.
+Most of the time, spinal stenosis can be managed through a conservative treatment regimen that may include exercise and over-the-counter pain medicine.
+Sometimes, though, neck or back pain is so persistent that your physician might suggest surgery as an option.
+The medical professionals at Laser Spine Institute can help you avoid the lengthy recovery period of traditional open-spine surgery through the use of a variety of minimally invasive, outpatient procedures.

-Contact LSI to learn more about overcoming the pain of spinal canal stenosis, and for a free review of your MRI or CT scan.
-Let the award-winning surgeons at Laser Spine Institute help you rediscover a life without pain.
+Contact Laser Spine Institute to learn more about overcoming the pain of spinal canal stenosis, or to request a complimentary review of your MRI or CT scan.
+Let the award-winning surgeons at Laser Spine Institute help you find relief from neck and back pain.